OmerTu/GoogleHomeKodi/README.md

 7. Whaat?
 How did you manage to pass all previous tests and yet still have trouble?
    Go to _github_, open an issue and explain yourself!

+8. For obtain a connection password, for use in token ({"token":"*YOUR_CONNECTION_PASSWORD*"}) you need see the next link, for obtain API code: https://platform.ifttt.com/ then go to API and copy the code for paste in kodi-hosts.config.js

 ------------
 ## Credits ##